mpatkow/langmuir-experiment-analysis-program/README.md

 The legend button toggles the graph legend on and off.

-The Rescale button is still a work in progress.
+The Rescale button rescales the graph to fit the data.

 ### Cursors